JessicaGCooper/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-If you have an n-story building and dropped eggs are NOT broken on floors below floor f, but are broken are floors f and above, in order to minize the number of broken eggs while finding f:
+If you have an n-story building and dropped eggs are NOT broken on floors below floor f, but are broken are floors f and above, in order to minize the number of broken eggs while finding f AND apparantly to minizie number of dropped eggs:

 A building's floors are in numerical order.
 This is a sorted list.
 The list can iterated over.
 I must make an assumption that information on whether or not an egg will broken when dropped each floor is provided in some form.